azavea/echo-locator/deployment/README-django.md

 ...
 ```

 It defaults to push to export ECHOLOCATOR_ENVIRONMENT="stgdjango".
+For production `export ECHOLOCATOR_ENVIRONMENT=prddjango` before cipublish.

 ## Terraform

+### New Environment

 First, we need to make sure there is a `terraform.tfvars` file in the project settings bucket on S3.
 The `.tfvars` file is where we can change specific attributes of the project's infrastructure, not defined in the `variables.tf` file.